PuddyClub/Discord-ASync-Server/README.md

 slashCommandListener.waitMessage (string) (BETA) - This message will be displayed while the server processes the rest of the script.

+slashCommandListener.token (String) (BETA) - Security token of your Firebase server that is receiving the interactions.

 botChecker - Activate your bot's monitoring website.

 ### localhost (String)